 Electromotive Force is an electrical phenomenon which results in the generation of electric potential (voltage).
 Electrochemical cells or changing magnetic fields generally give rise to electromotive force.

-It is regarded as the fundamental property of an energy source that permits the motion of charges within the circuit.
+It is the fundamental property of an energy source that permits the motion of charges within the circuit.

 Sources of Electromotive Force

 Basically, non-electrical energy sources give rise to electromotive force by changing one form of energy into another.
 More specifically, a source of emf is a device that provides electrical energy.